MBWest/Note-Taking/USAF/ITF/Block 1/Unit 2.md

 **Facility Ground System**

-1.**Earth Electrode Subsystem**- provides the connection between the earth and other subsytems
+1. **Earth Electrode Subsystem**- provides the connection between the earth and other subsytems

 1) Ground rods